0xRaduan/raduan.xyz/content/main/about.md

 date: 2023-04-08
 ---
 ### About me
 > Monotheist.
-Engineer and Entrepreneur.
-Residing in Amsterdam, Netherlands.
+AI Engineer and Entrepreneur.
+Currently living in Amsterdam, Netherlands.
 >
-> Currently building [summate](https://summate.io) to summarize internet and solve information overflow of normal consumers.
+> I am building [summate](https://summate.io) to summarize internet and solve information overflow for knowlege-workers.
 >
 > Also working at [Databricks](https://databricks.com) as an engineer.
 Previously worked as CTO/Founding engineer at several startups in AI space.